Menu Close

 2.)
 DPAC: Double-pass At Autocollimation.

+4.)
 Beam Forming Optics

-The SPPDI is physically limited to measuring beams that are f/4 or “slower.”
-So, beam forming optics must be used when the incident test beam is “faster” than f/4.
-This figure shows the components that comprise the Kerry Optical Systems Tube Lens Collimator or Transmission Sphere, when used with a user-supplied microscope objective.
+The SPPDI by itself is physically limited to measuring converging incident beams that lie in the f/4 to f/12 “normal” range.”
+So, beam forming optics must be used when the incident test beam lies outside the “normal” range.
+This figure shows the components that comprise the Kerry Optical Systems Tube Lens Collimator in a so-called “Transmission Sphere” setup for measuring optical systems that have focal ratios that lie outside the SPPDI f/4 – f/12 “normal” range.

-The Transmission Sphere comprises two parts: (1) a collimating “tube lens” mounted in the small (1.25″ OD) end of the supplied COTS eyepiece extender; and (2) a compression mount that fits in the eyepiece end of the COTS eyepiece extender.
-The “tube lens” receives the diverging beam from the SPPDI and collimates the beam to a diameter that just overfills the rear aperture (typically 8 or 9 mm) of interchangeable microscope objectives that screw into the RMS threaded end of the compression mount.
+A “Transmission Sphere” system comprises three parts, all of which can be purchased separately from Kerry Optical Systems: (1) a collimating “tube lens” mounted in the small (1.25″ OD) end of the supplied COTS eyepiece extender; (2) a compression mount that fits in the eyepiece end of the COTS eyepiece extender; and (3) a user-supplied refocusing lens for matching the focal ratio requirements of the system under test.
+The “tube lens” receives an f/8 portion of the diverging beam from the SPPDI and collimates the beam to a diameter of about 8 or 9 mm.
+This diameter just overfills the rear aperture (typically 8 or 9 mm) of interchangeable microscope objectives that screw into the RMS threaded end of the compression mount.
+Alternatively, refocusing lenses other than microscope objectives may be used to produce output beams which match the focal ratio requirements of the specific optical system under test.
+The user should be careful to avoid using more than an 8 or 9 mm diameter portion of the collimated beam produced by the tube lens.

+6.)
 Wavefront “Sense”

 An interferogram is a topographic map of a wavefront.
 Just as in reading a topographic map of a mountain, it is often difficult to know whether traversing the map from fringe to fringe leads uphill or downhill.
 For optical interferometry, sophisticated and expensive optics can be introduced in the beam path that eliminates the confusion.
 Fortunately, there is a very simple method for determining the wavefront “sense” which does not require expensive add-on optics.
 The method involves defocusing the wavefront, and observing the algebraic sign of the Zernike Z3 Defocus term, as displayed by DFTFringe.
 If the interferometer has moved closer to the test article, the algebraic sign of the Z3 term should become more negative, but all other Zernike terms should remain approximately the same.
 If the Z3 term becomes more positive, then the DFTFringe “Invert” function should be launched to invert the defocused wavefront.
 If the Z8 terms of the defocused and non-defocused wavefronts no longer have the same algebraic sign, then the non-defocused wavefront should be inverted.